 Doo wop orginated in the 1940’s but maintained popularity well through the 50’s and 60’s.
 Join us this July as three legends of doo wop take the stage.
-Their classic songs like, “The Lion Sleeps Tonight”, and “Life Is But a Dream” will have you snapping along as they send you back in time.
-Get your tickets now.
+Their classic songs like, “The Lion Sleeps Tonight”, “Remember Then”, “I Believe”, “Streets of The Bronx”, “Palisades Park” will have you snapping along as they send you back in time.

 The multitalented Jay Siegel is best known for his soaring falsetto on the classic mega-hit, “The Lion Sleeps Tonight.”